IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 - *state* (required): An unguessable value used by the client to track the state between the authorization request and the callback to the redirect URI.
 While this parameter is optional in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 4.1.1.3] it is required in this profile for security reasons.

-- *resource* (optional): Single valued identifier of the Resource Server endpoint to be accessed [JWT Access Token, Section 3].
+- *resource* (optional): Single valued identifier of the Resource Server endpoint to be accessed [RFC 8707 Resource Indicators for OAuth 2.0].

 - *code_challenge* (required): A challenge derived from the client generated code verifier used to correlate the authorization request to the token request [OAuth 2.1, Section 4.1.1 and references therein].